Skip to main content

 So you've set Permissioning on an article but how can you and your team tell if it has Permissions?
 There are a few places we show whether it does or not.

-If you're browsing articles within the content view you'll be able to tell if it's Permissioned in a few ways.
+If you're browsing articles within the content view you'll be able to tell if it's Permissioned in a few ways:

 • You'll see it next to the article meta like the published status

-• You'll be able to see it to the right with the permissioning button.
-If it has permissions it'll appear with a pink icon just like inside the text editor
+• If it has permissions it'll appear with a pink icon just like inside the text editor

 What did you think of this doc?